awslabs/aws-groundstation-eos-pipeline/README.md

 If you already have the files in another S3 bucket then replace '$WORKING_DIR' with 's3://YOUR-S3-BUCKET/software/RT-STPS/'.
 If your S3 bucket is in a different region you will need to add a --source-region tag at the end of the command.

+Execute these commands on your local machine command line.

 ### Linux / Mac